How do I check if a solicitor is registered?

 Of course, if you have done this and no search results have been forthcoming, this can send you into a panic as to who is overseeing your transaction.
 There can be a number of issues for this.
 One reason is that the person is registered under their official name, but in day-to-day business is known by a nickname that they are more comfortable with.
 If you believe that this may be the case, you can ask for the solicitor’s SRA ID number, and search by this method in the Pro Search.

 Alternatively, the person acting for you may be a Trainee Solicitor, a Paralegal or a Conveyancer.
 Paralegal’s do not tend to be individually regulated, and so you would not be able to locate them with such a tool.
-Trainee Solicitors would not appear in a law society search, but will still have an SRA ID number should you wish to contact the SRA over any issue, or just for peace of mind
+Trainee Solicitors would not appear in a law society search, but will still have an SRA ID number should you wish to contact the SRA over any issue, or just for peace of mind.

-Licensed Conveyancers, however, not regulated but the SRA, but instead members of and regulated by the Council of Licenced Conveyancers (CLC) who have a CLC ID much like the solicitors have SRA ID numbers.
+Licensed Conveyancers, however, are not regulated by the SRA, but instead members of and regulated by the Council of Licenced Conveyancers (CLC) who have a CLC ID much like the solicitors have SRA ID numbers.
 Always check the job title of the fee earner to check whether they are referred to as a ‘conveyancer’ or ‘licensed conveyancer’ in their email sign off or on the Client Care Letter.

 Again, members of the CLC can be found via an online search, using their tool ‘Find a CLC Lawyer’, via the following link:

 Should you not be able to locate where your solicitor or conveyancer is registered and regulated, then go straight to the fee earner or their supervisor to clarify where these details are found, and clarify why you are not able to find them via your searches.
-If you have any concern about whether a person is holding out to be a regulated individual when they are not, this is an offence, and their supervisor or supposed regulator should be notified immediately so that the situation can be resolved.
+If you have any concern about whether a person is holding out to be a regulated solicitor when they are not, this is an offence, and their supervisor or supposed regulator should be notified immediately so that the situation can be resolved.

 If you have any questions about any legal services whatsoever, do not hesitate to contact the Z group legal team on 020 8944 1180 or email@example.com.
 And don’t forget, in addition to our legal services, Z group also provides accountancy and architectural services by qualified and regulated professionals.